OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 For any publicly accessible data storage, any process can override the data.
 This means that input validation needs to be applied the moment the data is read back again.

-> Note: Similar holds for private accessible data on a rooted device
+> Note: The same is true for private accessible data on a rooted device

 ### Static analysis